metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 </details>

 Now you can open your wallet in an explorer like [Solana Explorer](https://explorer.solana.com/?cluster=devnet) and view the NFT you just minted by clicking on the "Tokens" tab.

+To set up a front end to allow users to mint from your candy machine, see the [Mint UI Guide](../../../guides/candy-machine-ui)

 Congratulations!
 You have successfully configured, created, and deployed your first candy machine!